This post includes affiliate links.

 After that hot glue the 2 chains right next to each other to the wreath and then start wrapping the chain around the wreath.
 I did not hot glue each part, but rather just glued the beginning and end to the wreath to hold it all in place.

-I then created 2 more chains, each in one of the just used colors, that are each 12 inches long.
+Secondly, I created 2 more chains, each in one of the just used colors, that are each 12 inches long.
 I twisted the 2 chains and then hot glued both ends together and glued it to one side of the wreath.
 That created the loop to be able to hang the wreath to the hanger.

 Then make a small chain that is about 6 inches long, using the same color.
 Then fold the rectangle to make it look like a bow and use the small 6-inch chain to create the bow.
 If you have never made a bow like this before, check out my video tutorial here which teaches you how to make a bow (not with the loop yarn).